trinyo/AdventOfCode2024/README.md

 ## 🛠️ Languages and Tools
 This repository contains solutions written in:
-- [Your Preferred Language(s), e.g., Python, JavaScript, etc.]
+- c++
-- Other tools or libraries: [Add if applicable, e.g., NumPy, pandas]
+- Other tools or libraries: none

 ## 📂 Repository Structure
 The solutions are organized by day: